bitshrine/chip8/README.md

 > Requirements: `numpy`, `pygame`, `tqdm` and `tk`

-Python implementation of a Chip8 emulator, following several (Tobias V. Langhoff's [incredible writeup ](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/), and [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)) descriptions of the system.
-The goal of this particular project is to iterate on this emulator to eventually implement a full XO-Chip emulator.
+Python implementation of a Chip8 emulator, following several (Tobias V. Langhoff's [incredible writeup](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/), and [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)) descriptions of the system.
+The goal of this particular project is to iterate on this emulator to eventually implement a full [XO-Chip](https://github.com/JohnEarnest/Octo) emulator.

 This is not optimized at all!
 - [x] Make it work